Ray Scott (politician)

 Ray Scott (born in Youngstown, Ohio) is an American politician.
 He served as a Republican member of the Colorado State Senate, representing District 7 from January 7, 2015 to January 9, 2023.
 Previously, Scott served consecutively from January 12, 2011 until January 9, 2013 in the Colorado House of Representatives representing District 54, and from January 9, 2013 to January 7, 2015 representing District 55.
+In 2024 Scott was elected to represent Colorado's 3rd congressional district on the University of Colorado Board of Regents.